EpiEvoSoftware/e3SIM/README.md

 2. Generate a configuration file and all pre-requisite files for one simulation.
     * GUI

         We provide an interactive graphical user interface (GUI) option for the pre-simulation data generation.
-To access the GUI, please run the following command under the `e3SIM` directory.
+To access the GUI, please run the following command:
         ```sh
-        python gui
+        python ${e3SIM}/../gui
         ```
         A window will pop up and you will be asked to navigate to your working directory in the first tab.
 By going through all the tabs, a configuation file called `simulation_config.json` will be generated in the working directory according to the given inputs.
 Please refer to Chapter 7 in the manual for more details on the GUI application.